North Lane Leadership

 Our Work in North Lane

-North Lane is ready to hit the ground running!
-With the rest of our rural teams, North will be launching Roots of Empathy in several elementary-school classrooms in Fall 2018.
-This school-based strategy, in which a local infant and caregiver help teach children empathy and reduce aggression and bullying, has already stirred up lots of positive interest in North and other regions.
+With the rest of our rural teams, North launched Roots of Empathy in several elementary-school classrooms in Fall 2018 and is now excited to be completing its second year of the program!
+This school-based strategy, in which a local infant and caregiver help teach children empathy and reduce aggression and bullying, is proven to reduce aggression and bullying in students and aims to create morecivil, peaceful societies where children grow into responsible and caring parents.